dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 Further treating the input to an `out` parameter as returnable is extremely confusing to developers.
-It essentially subverts the intent of `out` to force developers to think about the original value that the language intends to be assigned by the caller.
-That is why going forward languages implementing `ref` safety will be required to ensure that `out` parameters are never returned.
+It essentially subverts the intent of `out` by forcing developers to consider the value passed by the caller which is never used.
+That is why going forward languages implementing `ref` safety will be required to ensure that the value passed to `out` parameters is never read.

 This means going forward `out` will match developers intuition when it comes to ref safety: `out` means `out`.